MCAD #1 according to Animation Career

 1. Minneapolis College of Art & Design

 To start, applicants are carefully screened for their artistic capabilities.
-Then, the school utilizes a foundational studies curriculum that graduates to more nuanced art and design concepts through each of the four year BFA.
-The Animation program is all-encompassing and general- meaning that students take both 2D and 3D courses from storyboard and sound to life drawing and stop motion.
+Then, the school utilizes a foundational studies curriculum that graduates to more nuanced art and design concepts through each of the four years of the BFA program.
+The Animation program is all-encompassing and general—meaning that students take both 2D and 3D courses from storyboard and sound to life drawing and stop motion.
 Internships and professional practice coursework (i.e. getting your reel up to date and learning how to market your assets) add the final element to MCAD’s well-rounded approach to animation education.
 The program seems to work incredibly well for graduates, many of whom can be found working for some of the biggest CG and game studios around.